“Publication” Class Notes

 William Matthew Ruberry (Col ’76)

-William Matthew Ruberry (Col ’76) has written a novel, Harmony in Black and White, to be published on October 11, 2024, by Doggy Dog World Publishing.
+William Matthew Ruberry (Col ’76) has published Harmony in Black and White, released in October by Doggy Dog World Publishing.
 Ruberry was a reporter for the Greenville (S.C.)
 News, then an award-winning reporter and editor for the Richmond (Va.)
 Times-Dispatch.
 This is his first novel.

 The book is set in Richmond and Charlottesville.
 Here is the description: